php/web-bugs/docs/templates.md

 ### Appending blocks

-Block content can be appended to existing blocks by using the `$this->append('block_name')`.
+Block content can be appended to existing blocks by the `$this->append('block_name')`.

 The `templates/layout.php`: